rapid7/insightconnect-workflows/workflows/Lookup_Vulnerable_Hosts_From_Slack/help.md

 # Version History

+* 2.0.0 - Use Workflow Parameters to configure Slack channel name, max vulnerabilities, and max hosts values; Update CSV to version 1.1.6; Update Type Converter to 1.6.1
 * 1.1.0 - Use the automatic extraction functionality instead of Pattern Match step to extract a vulnerability | Improve workflow messaging | Improve documentation | Update screenshots | Update Rapid7 InsightVM to version 4.8.1 | Update Type Converter to version 1.6.0
 * 1.0.0 - Initial workflow